strike-finance/perpetuals-smart-contracts/docs/specs.md

   - The bot will burn the amount of minted tokens that represents the amount that the trader will pay
   - The UTxO must be returned back to the positions validator with the minted assets, collateral, and only the `last_pay_lend_time` and `liquidate_usd_price` datum is changed

-# Liquidity Validator
+## Liquidity Validator

-This is a multivalidator with a spending and minting script
+This is a multivalidator with a spending and minting script.
+When someone wants to provide liquidity they will first mint the liquidity assets.
+The liquidity assets are 1:1 of the amount of assets provided.
+Then it will be sent to the orders validator.
+The order validator will send back the assets back to the liquidity validator.
+The UTxO sent back will contain datum values that will be used to calculate how much fees the provider has earned.

 #### Params